mapbender/mapbender-documentation/en/customization/yaml.rst

 **Use of several databases**
 ****************************

 With Mapbender you can use several databases.
-This is recommended, when you want to keep your data seperated from Mapbender data.
-Or when you want to use code, that doesn't belong to a Mapbender bundle.
+This is recommended when you want to keep your data seperated from Mapbender data.
+Or when you want to use code that doesn't belong to a Mapbender bundle.

 You already need a second database for *geo data search* (with SearchRouter)  and data collection (Digitizer).

-The standard database connection (``default_connection: default``) is used by Mapbender.
+The default database connection (``default_connection: default``) is used by Mapbender.

-If you want to use another database, you need to define a database connection with a different name.
+If you want to use another database, you have to define a database connection with a different name.

 .. code-block:: yaml